notahat/notahat.github.com/_posts/2014-02-05-scoping-rails-routes.md

 excerpt: A cheat-sheet on using `namespace` and `scope` for organising routes
 ---

-I always forget how `namespace` and `scope` in the routes file affect the controller names, URIs, and name routes.
+I always forget how `namespace` and `scope` in the Rails routes file affect the controller names, URIs, and named routes.

 ## Scope